pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 One unworkshop that especially stood out to me, and apparently to [many other workshop attendees][april], was a workshop led by [Ravi Murugesan][ravi] about building a commons for scholarship in the Global South.
-Since I have never lived in the Global South and I'm an unaffiliated researcher (does that make me an <i>un</i>researcher?), I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
+Since I have never lived in the Global South and I'm an unaffiliated researcher, I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
 It was an wonderfully mind-opening experience for me.
 I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by various cultures (mostly by the more developed countries of the [Global North]), and the effects of these experiences still linger and extend deeply into the researcher's life at the academy.
 Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
 For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a Northern journal.
 All this inequity has lead to serious pressures and real problems for researchers of all kinds.

 Several of us on the steering committee thought it was a cool coincidence that this workshop so far has been Spanish themed.
 We went from Madrid to San Diego,